-Participants in the West Virginia Collegiate Business Plan Competition must be a full-time college student attending a four-year, degree-granting West Virginia institution OR a full-time community college student at a West Virginia degree granting institution.
-The competition is open to all majors.
-Full-time status will be verified.
+Any full-time college student attending a four-year, degree-granting West Virginia institution OR a full-time community college student at a West Virginia degree granting institution. *Open to all majors!
+Full time status will be verified.

 Entries are divided into three categories: